Verify your identity for Companies House

 Start the process on a laptop and only switch to using the mobile app when prompted.

-Once verified you’ll get a code – keep the code safe and share it only with your accountant.
+Once verified you’ll get a code – keep the code safe and send it to your accountant.

 All Directors / shareholders must complete the process.